 Gay and trans “panic” defense tactics ask a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s excessively violent reaction.
 The perpetrator claims that the victim’s sexual orientation or gender identity not only explain – but excuse – their loss of self-control and subsequent assault of an LGBT individual.
 By fully or partially acquitting the perpetrators of crimes against LGBT victims, these defenses imply that LGBT lives are worth less than others.

 In 1998, Matthew Shepard, a 21 year old college student, was beaten to death by two men.
 The men attempted to use the gay panic defense to excuse their actions.
-Despite widespread public protest, the defense is still being used today, most recently in connection with the February murder of Mississippi mayoral candidate Marco McMillian.
+Despite widespread public protest, the defense is still being used today; in 2013 it was used in connection with the murder of Mississippi mayoral candidate Marco McMillian.
 McMillian was the state’s first openly gay candidate for office.
-Lawrence Reed, the man who admitted to killing McMillian, has made comments to the press indicating that he might use the gay panic defense to mitigate the charges against him.
+Lawrence Reed, the man who admitted to killing McMillian, claimed that McMillian’s unwanted sexual advances were to blame for his death.